The Hold is the flagship new heritage facility for Suffolk located on the University of Suffolk Ipswich campus.

-With more than 900 years of the county's rich and diverse history to discover, when it opens this exciting new building will allow people of all ages and backgrounds to step inside and discover more about where they live and their own heritage.
+With more than 900 years of the county's rich and diverse history to discover, this exciting new building will allow people of all ages and backgrounds to step inside and discover more about where they live and their own heritage.

 The Hold will be open to everyone, offering not only archives specific services in the searchroom, library, and education room, but also state-of-the-art public facilities and teaching spaces for staff and students from the University of Suffolk.
 An exhibition gallery, café, shop and garden will complete the visitor experience.